valancej/documentation/_general/integrations/gemnasium.md

 [Gemnasium](https://gemnasium.com) is a service for analyzing and monitoring the security of your application dependencies.

-[Their documentation](https://github.com/gemnasium/toolbelt) does a great job of providing more information, in addition to the setup instructions below.
+[The Gemnasium documentation](https://github.com/gemnasium/toolbelt) does a great job of providing more information, in addition to the setup instructions below.

 ## Codeship Pro